collectionspace/Tools/qa-webapp-tests/README.md

 Finally, uncomment lines 23 - 27 in features/support/env.rb to run cucumber headless.

 Poltergeist with PhantomJS (Fastest Performance, OS X and Linux):
 First install phantomjs through their [website](https://code.google.com/p/phantomjs/downloads/list).
-Look for the macosx.zip and download and extract.
+Look for the macosx.zip (Linux zip if using Linux) and download and extract.

 Alternatively you can use homebrew:
 ```ruby